-Permanent full-time employees of the Authority are covered by the Public Employees' Retirement System of New Jersey (PERS), a plan that has been characterized for financial accounting purposes as a cost sharing multiemployer pension plan.
+Permanent full-time employees of the Authority are covered by the State of New Jersey Public Employees' Retirement System (PERS), a plan that has been characterized for financial accounting purposes as a cost-sharing multiple-employer defined benefit pension plan.
 PERS is a contributory defined-benefit plan established in January 1955, under the provisions of N.J.S.A.
 43:15A to provide coverage to substantially all full-time employees of the State of New Jersey or any county, municipality, school district or public agency, provided the employee is not a member of another State administered retired system.
-Membership is mandatory and vesting occurs after eight to ten years of service for pension benefits.
+Membership is mandatory and vesting occurs after ten years of service, except for medical benefits, which vest after 25 years of service or under the disability provisions of PERS.

-The risks of participating in a multiemployer plan are different from those of participating in a single-employer plan in the following aspects:
+The risks of participating in a cost-sharing multiple-employer plan are different from those of participating in a single-employer plan in the following aspects:

-- Assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers. - If a participating entity stops contributing to the multiemployer plan, the unfunded obligations of the plan may be borne by the remaining participating entities. - If an entity petitions to stop participating in the multiemployer plan, the entity may be required to pay the plan a withdrawal liability based on the funded status of the plan.
+- Assets contributed to the multiple-employer plan by one employer may be used to provide benefits to employees of other participating employers. - If a participating entity stops contributing to the multiple-employer plan, the unfunded obligations of the plan may be borne by the remaining participating entities. - If an entity petitions to stop participating in the multiple-employer plan, the entity may be required to pay the plan a withdrawal liability based on the funded status of the plan.

-These aspects of multiemployer plan participation are consistent with the manner of administration of the PERS.
+These aspects of cost-sharing multiple-employer plan participation are consistent with the manner of administration of the PERS.
 These aspects are not required by law but are part of the PERS administrative practices.
-Neither the financial accounting treatment of the PERS, nor their administrative practices, nor this note shall be deemed a representation that the PERS are subject to any laws that require the multiemployer plan attributes that are set forth above.
+Neither the financial accounting treatment of the PERS, nor their administrative practices, nor this note shall be deemed a representation that the PERS are subject to any laws that require the multiple-employer plan attributes that are set forth above.